 A mammogram is an x-ray of the breast.
-While screening mammograms are routinely administered to detect breast cancer in women who have no apparent symptoms, diagnostic mammograms are used after suspicious results on a screening mammogram or after some signs of breast cancer alert the physician to check the tissue.
+While screening mammograms are routinely performed to detect breast cancer in women who have no apparent symptoms, diagnostic mammograms are used after suspicious results on a screening mammogram or after some signs of breast cancer alert the physician to check the tissue.

-Such signs may include:
+Such signs and symptoms may include:

+A diagnostic mammogram can help determine if these symptoms are indicative of the presence of cancer.
 As compared to screening mammograms, diagnostic mammograms provide a more detailed x-ray of the breast using specialized techniques.
 They are also used in special circumstances, such as for patients with breast implants.

 Beginning in late 2024, radiologists will be required to report the degree of density found within your breast tissue.
 Highly dense breast tissue is considered a risk factor for developing breast cancer.
 Having dense breast tissue can also make mammogram images harder to read and interpret.
 If you have dense breast tissue, you should discuss additional imaging studies, such as ultrasound or breast MRI, with your healthcare provider.

 If your doctor prescribes a diagnostic mammogram, realize that it will take longer than a normal screening mammogram, because more x-rays are taken, providing views of the breast from multiple vantage points.
 The radiologist performing the test may also zoom in on a specific area of the breast where there is a suspicion of an abnormality.
 This will give your doctor a better image of the tissue to arrive at an accurate diagnosis.

 In addition to finding tumors that are too small to feel, mammograms may also spot ductal carcinoma in situ (DCIS).
 These are abnormal cells in the lining of a breast duct, which may become invasive cancer in some women.